SoapBoxRocket/sputnik/SAMPLE.md

 ---

-## Observations
+## Notes

 * Should Sputnik have a toolbar to automatically add observations, action items, or anything else?

----

-## Friction Points

 * What's the difference between Action Items and Completed Actions?
   - I guess in general I need better section names
     - Completed Actions changed to Accomplishments

 ---